Algebraic solutions of linear differential equations: an arithmetic approach: Algebraicity and integrality

 \begin{prop} Let

-be a differential operator over $\Q(x)$ and let $S$ be the matrix defined by Eq.~\eqref{eq:fundamentalsol2}.
+be a differential operator over $\Q(x)$ and let $S$ be the matrix defined by equation~\eqref{eq:fundamentalsol2}.
 If the reduction of $\op L$ modulo p is well-defined and if the $p$-curvature of $\op L \text{ mod } p$ vanishes, then for all $i \geq 0$:

 \end{prop}